marimo-team/marimo-labs/README.md

 # marimo labs

-This repository contains the following experimental marimo functionality:
+This repository contains experimental functionality for the [marimo notebook](https://github.com/marimo-team/marimo):

 🤗 `marimo_labs.huggingface`: interactively experiment with any model on HuggingFace